au-ts/cogent/doc/introduction/installation.rst

 ************************************************************************
-                      Getting the Cogent Compiler
+                      Getting the |cogent| Compiler
 ************************************************************************

-What follows is a *very* quick guide to setting up the Cogent compiler, enough to be able to write and compile code.
+What follows is a *very* quick guide to setting up the |cogent| compiler, enough to be able to write and compile code.
 To do anything more complex,
 including working on proofs,
 you should also read the
 :doc:`full installation instructions <../reference/installation>`.

-Cogent's compiler is still a work in progress: we don't (yet) provide compiled executables, and it's not (yet) available in package managers, so to install it, you'll need to do some work.
+|cogent|'s compiler is still a work in progress:
+we don't (yet) provide compiled executables, and it's not (yet) available in package managers, so to install it, you'll need to do some work.